gabrielemariotti/changeloglib/README.md

 For more detailed information and examples you can read this [document:](https://github.com/gabrielemariotti/changeloglib/tree/master/ChangeLogDemo/README.md)

+Try out:

+* the apk with the [sample application](https://github.com/gabrielemariotti/changeloglib/blob/master/apk/demo-1.3.0.apk?raw=true)
+* browse the [source code of the sample application](https://github.com/gabrielemariotti/changeloglib/tree/master/ChangeLogDemo) for a complete example of use.

 ## Customizations and tips

 See the customisation [page:](https://github.com/gabrielemariotti/changeloglib/tree/master/CUSTOMIZATION.md) for more information.

 ---
-## Gradle
+## Including in your project

-ChangeLog Library is now pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.
+ChangeLog Library is pushed to Maven Central as a AAR, so you just need to add the following dependency to your `build.gradle`.

     dependencies {
-        compile 'com.github.gabrielemariotti.changeloglib:library:1.2.0'
+        compile 'com.github.gabrielemariotti.changeloglib:library:1.3.0'
     }